 As a reminder, the new compute-optimized C2 machines are available to everyone, from Starter plans to Enterprise plans.
 Even on custom plans.
 They will be the backbone of our infrastructure moving forward, and the default for new WordPress sites that you spin up.

-While we’re rolling out the new machines to everyone, they are currently only available in the following regions:
+While we’re rolling out the new machines to everyone, they are currently only available in the following regions from Google Cloud Platform:

 If you’re curious about where one of your existing sites is hosted, you can find this under your site’s “Info” tab in the MyKinsta dashboard.
 You can also compare this to our list of data center locations.